Skip to Main Content

 Where Pedestrian Accidents Happen

-We see pedestrian accidents happen wherever there are motor vehicles, but the following are common locations:
+Pedestrian accidents can occur wherever there are motor vehicles, including cars, trucks, and commercial vehicles.
+The following are common locations:

 • Streets.
 Unfortunately, some pedestrians jaywalk, even though they are supposed to cross at the intersection.
 A pedestrian who flings himself into the road or highway is at increased risk of a collision.